jlblumberg/mern-messenger/README.md

 ### Running the site

 Development:
-- Start the Mongo connection with `brew services run mongodb-community`.
+- Start the MongoDB connection with `brew services run mongodb-community`.
 - Run the frontend server in one terminal window, from the frontend directory, with the command `npm start`.
 Run the backend server in another terminal window, from the backend directory, with `npm start`.
 - Visit `http://localhost:3000` to use the site.